Jaffe-/NESizer2/README.md

 #### MIDI

 The MIDI input circuit is the standard circuit suggested in the MIDI standard, using an optocoupler (6N138) to isolate the MIDI current loop from the circuit.
-The incoming signal goes to the RX input of the Atmega.
+The incoming signal goes to the RX input of the Atmega's USART.

 #### Output audio path

 There are two nearly identical output paths for the two 2A03 sound outputs, differing only in the gain applied to the signal.

-The signal is first passed through a volume control and a high pass filter with a cutoff frequency of about 480 kHz to suppress some of the 2A03's digital noise at f_2A03 / 3.
-The 2A03 output is AC coupled into the audio path to reduce nosie when turning the volume potentiometer, and to remove any DC offset from the DMC channel (which can cause pops when playing samples).
+The signal is first passed through a volume control potentiometer.
+The 2A03 output is AC coupled into the audio path to reduce noise when turning the volume potentiometer, and to remove any DC offset from the DMC channel (which can cause pops when playing samples).
+The attenuated signal is then AC coupled to the gain stage, consisting of an op-amp in a non-inverting amplifier configuration.
+A 2.5V bias is added to center the signal at the middle of the op-amp's linear range.
+The non-inverting amplifier subtracts the DC component so that the signal stays centered at 2.5V after amplification.

-The filtered and attenuated signal is AC coupled to the gain stage, consisting of an op-amp in a non-inverting amplifier configuration.
-A 0.36V bias is added to bring the signal within the op-amp's linear range.
 The gain for SND1 is approximately 9.3, and the gain for SND2 is approximately 12.
 This brings each signal to around 2V peak to peak.
 The output from the op-amp is AC coupled to the output jack to remove the high DC offsets present after amplification.

 A mix of the two outputs is also made passively, with a ratio of approximately 3 : 5, as in the NES.
-The mixed signal is buffered by an emitter follower to keep its amplitude relatively constant when the output is loaded.
+The mixed signal is buffered to keep its amplitude relatively constant when the output is loaded.
 The output on the second jack can be switched between the ordinary output or this mix.

 ### Software